Comparability

 Coherence - cross domain

-Statistics Denmark also produce an entrepreneurship database.
-There is a difference between the two.
-In the entrepreneurship database it is not allowed for an enterprise to restart.
-In Business Demography this is allowed if the enterprise has been closed for at least two years.
+Statistics Denmark also compiles an Entrepreneurship Database.
+A key difference between the Business Demography and the Entrepreneurship Database is that in the Entrepreneurship Database, an enterprise cannot be a restarted business.
+This is permitted in the Business Demography if the enterprise has been closed for at least two years.

 Coherence - internal